devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

 ## Forking the application team's repository

-To get started you need to fork the code to your GitHub account, run it locally and study how it works.
+To get started, you need to fork the code to your GitHub account, run it locally and study how it works.
 This will get you comfortable with the code so that you are ready to start putting on your QA and DevOps hat.

 Here are the steps to take: